stevegt/grid-cli/v2/doc/380-kernel.md

 4. **Security and Validation**:
     - Enforces security protocols to protect against unauthorized access and data tampering.
     - Validates the integrity of incoming messages and requests before routing them to the appropriate handlers.
-    - XXX why and how, or don't do it in the kernel
-    - XXX internal firewall, IPC message filter?
+    - **Security Implementation**: The kernel deploys an internal firewall and IPC message filter to scrutinize and validate messages, ensuring they meet predefined security criteria.

 5. **Cache Management**:
     - Implements and manages the system's cache, treating modules as caches and consulting them in the event of cache misses.
     - Ensures efficient data retrieval and storage by dynamically maintaining and updating the cache.
-    - XXX how?
+    - **Cache Mechanism**: The kernel uses a trie-based structure to manage cached data, indexing disk and network caches dynamically and hierarchically.

 6. **Promise Handling**:
     - Central to the system's functioning, the kernel handles promises made by modules.
 It maintains a record of promises, tracks their fulfillment, and manages broken promises.
-    - XXX how?
-    - Uses the trie-based structure to store and track promise completions efficiently.
+    - **Promise Management**: The completion statuses and content of promises are stored within the trie, allowing efficient tracking and retrieval of promise states.

 ### Delegation to Modules